Please use the menu below to navigate to any article section:

 In these unprecedented times, I have spoken before about the need to be using more than gut feel to make long term, financial decisions.

-You should be using research, data and more importantly facts to make important, long term decisions.
+You should be using research, data and more important facts to make important, long term decisions.

 I would argue that fundamental analysis is what separates the educated investor from the speculative investor.